 Bone marrow transplant is another name for stem cell transplant.
 There are two types of stem cell transplants covered by Medicare.

 Autologous transplant stem cells come from your own body.
 For this type of stem cell treatment, doctors remove stem cells from your blood or bone marrow before beginning cancer treatment.

 After chemotherapy, the stem cells are returned to your body.
 This restores your immune system and allows your body to fight infection and produce blood cells.

 Allogeneic transplant stem cells come from another person.
 The patient receives the donor’s stem cells following chemotherapy or radiation therapy.

 Medicare Coverage for Targeted Therapy

 Monoclonal antibodies or therapeutic antibodies are proteins produced in the lab.
 They attach to locations on cancer cells.
-Monoclonal antibodies can mark cancer cells so that the immune system can identify them and makes it easier to destroy them.
+Monoclonal antibodies can mark cancer cells so the immune system can identify them and make destroying them easier.

 Additionally, monoclonal antibodies can directly stop cancer cells from growing or cause them to self-destruct or carry toxins to cancer cells.

 Medicare covers targeted therapy for FDA-approved treatments.